softmatterlab/SmartTrap/README.md

       <img src="Images/pipette_mounting.jpg" alt="mounting pipette" width="50%"/>
    3. Carefully raise the pipette puller to a standing position.
    4. Toggle the pipette pulling protocol in the pipette puller program.
 [Watch demo video](<Supplementary Videos/pipette pulling.mp4>)
+     NOTE: When a pipette is pulled two sharp ends are made, only the bottom part is used since the top is most often closed up completely.
+Therefore it needs to be cut off if the same capillary is used to make multiple pipettes.

 5. Next, place the micropipette in the center of the chamber and the capillaries next to it.
 Pipette and the capillary openings should be near the central chamber’s center as shown in the picture.
    <img src="Images/pipette_and_capillary_placement.jpg" alt="pipette and capillary placed" width="50%"/>